Geosynopsis/geosynopsis.github.io/_posts/2018-06-03-Pytho-tricks-class-as-the-decorator-to-call-methods-in-class.md

 I opted for Class as Decorator.
 The reason behind choosing class decorator was simply because I had many preparatory operations which I wanted to break and organize better.
 The problem with using Class as Decorator, however, is that we cannot simply use it to class methods in basic form.

 Take following code for example.
 While running the code, the code will run for the function but fails for the class method.
-The instance reference or self itself isn't passed to to the decorator by default.
+The instance reference or self itself isn't passed to the decorator by default.

 {% highlight python %}